-Business Analysts might deliver many different types of solutions, including new business plans, data models, flowcharts, or strategic plans.
+Business analysts might deliver many different types of solutions in many different formats, including business plans, data models, flowcharts, or strategic plans.

-Though there are many different aspects to the job, business analysts generally follow a pattern of research-gathering, presenting solutions, and then implementing these solutions in the form of new or adapted technology.
-In this process, a business analyst will be required to:
+Though there are many different aspects to the role, business analysts generally follow a pattern of gathering research, presenting solutions, and then implementing these solutions in the form of new or adapted technology.
+In the process, a business analyst might be required to do the following:

 - Communicate with colleagues to understand the needs of the business

 - Work with stakeholders to understand the service or product provided